lbonacina/myQuiz/README.md

 TODO : ideas

+    - quick ideas:

+        - use a single dummy session for all guests (Guest Session, retrieved by name or by fixed id = 1) which is already/always open (date 2000-2099)

+        - define a method on QuizRunner to record the answers using varargs to support 1 answer or multiple based on question type (must convert list to array if multi)

     - implements the concept of Session to associate Users with Quiz and generate QuizSubmission
     - Session could trace also % of completion of users, aggregate scores and stats
     - generate the result of the test as HTML file for the user to review